-\leveltwo{An Appropriate Domain for Trigonometric Functions Analysis} When choosing a suitable domain for the search of monotonicity glitches, we must take into account the fact that, while the period of a trigonometric function is constant, the distance between two consecutive floating-point numbers increases with the exponent.
+\leveltwo{An Appropriate Domain for Trigonometric Functions Analysis} To choose a domain suitable for the search of monotonicity glitches, we must consider that, while the period of a trigonometric function is constant, the distance between two consecutive floating-point numbers increases with the exponent.
 Such distance is expressed by the value of the $\fund{\ulp}{\Rset}{\Rset}$ function: we will use the definition of $\ulp$ given in \cite[Definition~5]{Muller05}.
-A floating-point interval in which the idea of monotonicity glitch is well defined should have a sufficient cardinality to allow for glitches that do not cover the entire interval.
+A floating-point interval in which the idea of a monotonicity glitch is well defined should have a sufficient cardinality to allow for glitches that do not cover the entire interval.